-Edelbrock engineering has conducted dyno testing with the Performer RPM system to provide jetting maps for the three separate plates at different jetting levels.
-These jet combinations are supplied with this system kit to enable you to vary your engine's power output.
-On a typical mildly-modified 350 cubic-inch engine, you can expect the following approximate power gains for each of the jetting levels:
+Edelbrock engineering has conducted dyno testing with the Victor Jr. system to provide jetting maps for two separate plates at different jetting levels.
+These jet combinations are supplied with this system to enable you to vary your engine's power output.
+On a typical mildly to highly modified 350 or larger cubic inch engine, you can expect the following approximate power gains for each of the jetting levels: